 Commercial users can access the full bridge clearance database through API or CSV download, allowing full integration into custom apps, routing platforms, and fleet management tools.
 This enables in-house generation of road hazard alerts, custom routing engines, and more.
 Contact us to discuss licensing terms and data delivery formats.

 Most bridge height clearance tools don’t include directionality, but Low Clearance Map does.
-Each low clearance bridge includes a Hazard Heading—this tells you which direction the road hazard affects.
-If you're on the safe side of a bridge or tunnel, you won’t get a false warning.
+Each low clearance bridge includes a Hazard Heading that tells you which direction the road hazard affects.
+If you’re on the safe side of a bridge or tunnel, you won’t get a false warning.
 This improves the accuracy of your route, improving routing logic and driver experience.

 We currently cover the United States, Canada, and the United Kingdom.
 Each bridge and tunnel location is geotagged with its height clearance, direction info, and relevant metadata to support both individual and enterprise-level routing.